ethanevertescalante/CS315_SPRING24_Project1/README.md

 Hello, My name is Ethan Escalante.
-I am currently a Junior at Sonoma State University studying Computer Science.
+I am currently a Sophmore at Sonoma State University studying Computer Science.

 Here you will find some of the projects I have recently been working on.
 Check out the projects tab, which is label by year and language of the project.